iechor/docs/content/engine/swarm/networking.md

 services which publish ports, such as a WordPress service which publishes port 80.

-1. Inspect the `ingress` network using `docker network inspect ingress`, and remove any services whose containers are connected to it.
+1. Inspect the `ingress` network using `iechor network inspect ingress`, and remove any services whose containers are connected to it.
 These are services that publish ports, such as a WordPress service which publishes port 80.
 If all such services are not stopped, the next step fails.